SSpeights/PowerShellGuide/pipelining.md

 * "-eq" is the comparison operator for "=="
 * "Security" is the value you are looking for

-**Achtung**: Important to remember is that by using where-object {...} - you create a new object that can be piped to the next cmdlet.By making objects "skinnier" with where-object, you can also reduce the amount of processing needed by creating objects that only return the data you need to process.
+**Achtung**: Important to remember is that by using where-object {...} - you select objects from a collection returned by the previous cmdlet that can be piped to the next cmdlet.By filtering objects with where-object, you can also reduce the amount of processing needed by reducing the number objects you return only objects you need to process.

+### Select-Object

+Seelect-Object is different from Where-Object because it enable you to create brand new objects based on the filter you set.
+In essence, it has the function of making objects in your pipeline event skinnier by selecting only the properties and creating brand new objects, containing only the data that you need to have, which then speeds up processing further down the pipeline.

+[Online information for Select-Object is here.](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Utility/Select-Object?view=powershell-5.1) Remember though, you can also get help from the PS-console with `help select-object.`

 ### Foreach-Object {...} TODO